caseyg/awesome/TOPICS.md

 *   [marcbachmann/node-html-pdf](https://github.com/marcbachmann/node-html-pdf) - This repo isn't maintained anymore as phantomjs got dreprecated a long time ago.
 Please migrate to headless chrome/puppeteer.

-## rag

-*   [DS4SD/deepsearch-toolkit](https://github.com/DS4SD/deepsearch-toolkit) -  Interact with the Deep Search platform for new knowledge explorations and discoveries

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

-*   [microsoft/graphrag](https://github.com/microsoft/graphrag) - A modular graph-based Retrieval-Augmented Generation (RAG) system

-*   [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.

-*   [danswer-ai/danswer](https://github.com/danswer-ai/danswer) - Gen-AI Chat for Teams - Think ChatGPT if it had access to your team's unique knowledge.

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Self-hostable.
-Get answers from the web or your docs.
-Build custom agents, schedule automations, do deep research.
-Turn any online or local LLM into your personal, autonomous AI (e.g gpt, claude, gemini, llama, qwen, mistral).

-*   [NotJoeMartinez/yt-fts](https://github.com/NotJoeMartinez/yt-fts) - YouTube Full Text Search - Search all of a YouTube channel from the command line

 ## semantic-retrieval

 *   [DS4SD/deepsearch-toolkit](https://github.com/DS4SD/deepsearch-toolkit) -  Interact with the Deep Search platform for new knowledge explorations and discoveries